Miriam Sentler

 Overview solo presentation at Looiersgracht 60, Amsterdam. © LNDW Studio

-Archive Event VI: The Chase - Miriam Sentler | Exhibition & Event at Looiersgracht 60, Amsterdam (NL) (29th - 30th of Oct.
-2022)
+Archive Event VI: The Chase - Miriam Sentler | A Solo Exhibition & Performance at Looiersgracht 60, Amsterdam, NL (October 29-31 2022)

 For the sixth edition of the Archive Series, Looiersgracht 60 presents ‘The Chase’, a unique installation by visual artist and artistic researcher Miriam Sentler.
 Accompanying the installation will be a public program with Sentler’s frequent collaborators, environmental humanities researcher Sadie Hale, and composer Drake Stoughton.
 Sentler and Hale will perform Cairban: A Contemporary Shark Hunt followed by a panel discussion between Sentler and Stoughton, moderated by Alicja Melzacka, curator of Jester, an exhibition space established on a former coal mine in Genk, BE.